RolandMWebster/kMeans/kMeansMD.md

 Now we can code our k-Means algorithm.
 The outline of the k-means clustering algorithm is:

 1. Sample k points from the data as initial mean values for clusters,
-2.  calculate the distance from each data point to each of the k means (we are usign Euclidean distance),
+2.  calculate the distance from each data point to each of the k means (we are using Euclidean distance),
 3.  for each point use the smallest distance measurement to determine its cluster,
 4.  calculate the new cluster means by taking the mean value of each point within the cluster,
 5.  repeat for given number of iterations.